 • A&E treatment

 • Physiotherapy treatment (see also Law in Sport, below)

-Tom has a good balance of claimant and defendant work.
+Tom does a good balance of claimant and defendant work.
 His clients include patients, their families, NHS hospital trusts, individual doctors, and other clinicians.

 As a former judicial assistant to Arden LJ, he has a particular interest in appeals, including Jackson-themed case management appeals (see below).

 He also appears at inquests, representing both families and NHS trusts.

 Muller v King’s College Hospital NHS Foundation Trust ( EWHC 128 (QB) (http://www.bailii.org)